TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 {% include faq.html explain="Assessment status" %}

-On the **Tracking Sheet**, a cell with solid colouring indicates the current assessment.
+On the tracking sheet, a cell with solid colouring indicates the current assessment.

 A cell with diagonal shading shows a previous assessment, making it easy to see what assessments need updating.